MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-access-control.md

 * The folder to be deleted, and every folder within it, requires **Read + Write + Execute** permissions.

 > [!NOTE]
 > You do not need Write permissions to delete files in folders.
-Also, the Root folder "/" can **never** be deleted.
+Also, the root folder "/" can **never** be deleted.
 >
 >